 - Legal issues associated with MT, especially MT in the cloud (e.g. copyright, privacy);

 - Use of MT in social networking or real-time communication (e.g. enterprise support chat, multilingual content for social media);

-- Use of MT to process multilingual content for assimilation purposes (e.g. cross-lingual information retrieval, MT for e-discovery, MT for spam detection);
+- Use of MT to process multilingual content for assimilation purposes (e.g. cross-lingual information retrieval, MT for e-discovery or spam detection, MT for highly dynamic content);

 - Use of standards for MT.

 Papers should highlight problems and solutions and not merely describe MT integration process or project settings.
 Where solutions do not seem to exist, suggestions for MT researchers and developers should be clearly emphasised.
 For user papers produced by academics, we require co-authorship with the actual users.

 Abstract submissions (1 page) are invited to report new, interesting:

 - Tools for machine translation, computer aided translation, and the like (including commercial products and open-source software).
 The authors should be ready to present the tools in the form of demos or posters during the conference.

 - Research projects related to machine translation.
 The authors should be ready to present the projects in the form of posters during the conference.
 This follows on from the successful ‘project villages’ held at the last EAMT conferences.

 The programme will include oral presentations and poster sessions.
 Accepted papers may be assigned to an oral or poster session, but no differentiation will be made in the conference proceedings.